CJStadler/state_machine_checker/README.md

   subformula right?
   - E.g. in `EF (EF p and EF q)`. `EF p` and `EF q` will have different witnesses.
+  - nuXmv just gives a witness/counterexample as a path, which isn't very helpful in these cases.
+  - This is fundamental to CTL because it makes statements about trees, not linear paths.

 ## Installation